• Skip to main content

 How long can you freeze cookie dough?

-You can freeze cookie dough for up to three months.
-Of course, this also depends on the recipe and ingredients used.
+In most cases, homemade cookie dough freezes well for up to three months.
+Of course, this will depend on the recipe and ingredients used.

 Can you bake frozen cookie dough without thawing?

-Yes.
-You can freeze cookie dough in tupperware.
+Yes, you can freeze cookie dough in freezer-safe Tupperware containers.
 Make sure to scoop/roll the cookies and evenly space them out in the container so they don't stick together.

-Can I freeze cookie dough that’s been rolled in sugar or other coatings?
+Can I freeze cookie dough that's been rolled in sugar?

 Do not include any toppings or coatings such as sugar or cinnamon on your cookie dough before you freeze it.
-Coat the cookie dough right before baking instead.
+Instead, add the toppings to the dough just before baking.

 « Homemade Cranberry Pie Filling